 Catch The Beat

 Publishing Soul Underground was many things – exhilarating, maddening, exciting, exhausting.
 But, above all else, it was of its time.
-I won’t pretend that I planned its demise after Issue 38 but, looking back, it had achieved all I wanted of it, so finishing when it did wasn’t such a bad thing.
-For 19 years it became a part of my past.
+Its end was brutal but it had achieved all I wanted of it, so maybe finishing when it did wasn’t such a bad thing.

-Then, in 2010, DJHistory asked me to edit an anthology of material from me little zine.
+In 2010, DJHistory asked me to edit an anthology of material from my little zine.
 The result is Catch The Beat – a tribute to the energy, the passion and the talent that helped redefine dance music journalism.

-Funnily enough, the toughest job in the whole process was getting back in touch with all the contributors – to get their permission to re-use their words and pictures.
+The toughest job in the whole process was getting back in touch with all the contributors – to get their permission to re-use their words and pictures.
 After around 20 years, I had no idea what to expect – after all they hadn’t exactly grown rich off the modest rates I could pay at the time (£60 per thousand words, give or take).
-Amazingly, all but one of the contributors I contacted were happy to have their work reprinted – all for a credit and an invitation to the launch party.
+Amazingly, all but one of the contributors were happy to have their work reprinted – all for a credit and an invitation to the launch party.

 We agreed it would have to be a big book – Soul Underground was heavy on content and light on filler.
 Even after sifting, editing, ditching ‘of their time’ articles (and, in a couple of cases, removing items that nearly got the magazine sued when they were first published), we were left with a 440-page behemoth.
 If you were there, it’s a huge nostalgia-rush.
 If you weren’t, learn about the most exciting and important period in UK dance music from people who were living it.